testosaurus/testosaurus.github.io/about.md

 permalink: /about/
 ---

 Some information about you!
+I am a dinosaur!
+And I am testing github hosted blogs!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+Nope, that's all the information you'll get.
+Nothing to see here.

 ### Contact me